Ethan4thewin/Ethan4thewin/README.md

 - 👋 Hi, I’m Ethan
-- 👀 I’m interested in ...
+- 🌱 I’m currently learning all things data science.
-- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on many opportunities to come, if even possible.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:
-- 📫 How to reach me ...
+    + phatnguyenground@gmail.com
 - In the near future, I'll update this more.
+Thanks for reading btw.

 <!---
 Ethan4thewin/Ethan4thewin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.